tc39/proposal-async-context/README.md

-`AsyncContext.prototype.run()` and `AsyncContext.prototype.get()` sets and gets the current value of an async execution flow. `AsyncContext.wrap()` allows you to opaquely capture the current value of all `AsyncContexts` and execute the callback at a later time with as if those values were still the current values (a snapshot and restore).
+`AsyncContext.prototype.run()` and `AsyncContext.prototype.get()` sets and gets the current value of an async execution flow. `AsyncContext.wrap()` allows you to opaquely capture the current value of all `AsyncContext`s and execute the callback at a later time with as if those values were still the current values (a snapshot and restore).
+Note that even with `AsyncContext.wrap()`, you can only access the value associated with an `AsyncContext` instance if you have access to that instance.

 ```typescript
 const context = new AsyncContext();